appspector/Tracer/README.md

 ![](https://github.com/appspector/Tracer/blob/master/image-manual.png)

 #### Tracing NSOperations
-Also you can use tracer to atomatically trace `NSOperation`s using `startTracingOperations` call.
+Also you can use tracer to atomatically trace `NSOperation`s using `startTracingOperations` call:

+`[[ASTracer tracer] startTracingOperations];`

 This will install hooks and KVO observers to track operations lifecycle.

 ![](https://github.com/appspector/Tracer/blob/master/image-operations.png)